 Cost of Camel Hire at the Pyramids

-There are a lot of roadblocks and checkpoints with armed guards in the area.
-Visitors pass through an airport style metal detector to enter the complex.
+There were a lot of roadblocks and checkpoints with armed guards in the area.
+Visitors passed through an airport-style metal detector to enter the complex.
 Chef and I had our day packs searched.
 Once we were inside there was no further security.
 We felt safe.

-There are a lot more than we expected and roughly 98% of them are Egyptian.
-We saw maybe 20 westerners all morning along with a few Chinese, Indian and Korean visitors.
-It’s not quiet, but it’s not packed.
 I thought crowds were about the same as when we visited back in 2000, Chef thought it was quieter.
-The photo below shows the extent of crowds at The Sphinx today.
-Today is an Egyptian holiday, we’re told that it will be much quieter tomorrow.
+The photo below shows the extent of crowds at The Sphinx on our first day.
+It was an Egyptian holiday, we’re told that it will be much quieter at other times.

 Some Historical Information on The Pyramids for Kids